 Detectives work very closely with the Juvenile Court, other law enforcement agencies, prosecutors, the Department of Child Services and various organizations such as women’s shelters, Adult Protective Services and victim advocates.

-The Family and Domestic Services Bureau is situated in a remote locale away from the Lake County Sheriff's Department main complex.
+The Special Victims Unit is situated in a remote locale away from the Lake County Sheriff's Department main complex.
 The ranch style house was intended to create a secure and less stressful environment for victims.